ruthussanketh/ruthussanketh.github.io/resources.md

 <h2><i>Courses</i></h2>
 <h3>
-A collection of class notes, books, tutorials, exam questions and solutions, and projects taken in (nearly) every course I have taken on campus ordered by semester and course name.
-Semester 1 and 2 are common courses for all freshmen and there are already a wealth of resources from other students' initiatives, so I won't repeat them here.
-I majored in Aerospace Engineering, did a minor in Computer Science and Engineering and a micro-specialization in Entrepreneurship and Innovation, so you can expect to find resources for courses from these departments below.
+This is a collection of class notes, books, tutorials, exam questions and solutions, and projects taken in (nearly) every course I have taken on campus ordered by semester and course name.
+Semester 1 and 2 are common courses for all freshmen and there are already a wealth of resources to tackle them, so I won't repeat them here.
+I majored in Aerospace Engineering, did a minor in Computer Science and Engineering and a micro-specialization in Entrepreneurship and Innovation, so you can expect to find resources for courses from those departments below.
 <br><br>
 <center><figure>
     <img src="https://media.tenor.com/KMC3ETJ-aEYAAAAS/shark-tale-lenny.gif" width="50%" height="50%">